 In the UK a similar breeding programme was underway crossing Persians with British Shorthairs.

 The breed received official recognition with the CFA in 1966.

-The breed standard for the Exotic is the same as that of the Persian with the exception of the coat.
+The breed standard for the Exotic is the same as that of the Persian with the exception of the coat, which is short.

 They are medium to large sized cats, with have short, thick bodies, broad, deep chests, short, sturdy legs and tail with a rounded tip.
 They are surprisingly heavy when picked up.